storybookjs/ember/docs/writing-tests/test-runner.md

 </div>

-To disable it, use the `--no-stories-json` flag:
+If you need to disable it, use the `--no-stories-json` flag:

 <!-- prettier-ignore-start -->